 These product development exercises were instrumental in the signing of marquee customers, such as The Wiz, Circuit City, Rite Aid, Target, Home Depot, BJ’s Wholesale Club, and Walmart, along with their manufacturing and packaging partners.
 They demonstrated to the customer base that the electronic article surveillance vendors were committed to developing the product functionality that would ensure the long-range success of source tagging.
 It was fun to watch, but difficult to live through if you were on the inside.

 The Rest of the Story

 At this point, we’re only halfway through recounting the twenty-year history of electronic article surveillance source tagging.
-In part two, we’ll examine how retail trade groups worked to establish an open standard.
-We will hear from early adopters and landmark customers who drove the source-tagging initiative, as well as review the issues that concerned the early doubters.
-Finally, we’ll consider the source-tagging legacy.
+In Part Two, we examine how retail trade groups worked to establish an open standard for EAS tags.
+We hear from early adopters and landmark customers who drove the source-tagging initiative, as well as review the issues that concerned the early doubters.
+Finally, we consider the source-tagging legacy.